Cheap Flights, Hotels, Tours, Cruises and Holidays

 Day 12

 Sometimes, the best adventures are those that you have when you least expect them.
 Like wandering into Rotorua’s Wai Ariki Hot Springs & Spa and falling into a few hours of bliss while soaking in steamy thermal springs.
 Who knew nature was this relaxing?
 Hobbit fans will want to take advantage of the opportunity to tour the sights featured in The Lord of the Rings movies at Hobbiton.
-These beautiful landscapes are not only a bucket list tour for Hobbit fans, but a gorgeous countryside getaway (all own expense).
+These beautiful landscapes are not only a bucket list tour for Hobbit fans, but a gorgeous countryside getaway (both own expense).

 Day 13

 Before you reach your final destination, get set to glow on a tour through the Waikato River’s Waitomo Caves.
 This place is radiant – quite literally.
 While cruising cavernous limestone waterways, your route is cast in a magical light by thousands of glowworms.
 Auckland, New Zealand’s largest city, appears on the horizon, dazzling with not one, but two harbours.
 And plenty of yachts to decorate both, as you’ll see from the lookout at the Auckland War Memorial Museum.
+Tonight, enjoy dinner to toast your holiday.

 Day 14